unrealwork/parcel-delivery-app/README.md

 ### User stories

-Each user story has a corresponding API endpoint which specified in the table:
+Each user story has a corresponding API endpoint which is specified in the table:

 | User                                                                                                                                                                                        | Admin                                                                                                                                                                                                 | Courier                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|